Lightfoe1/Agglomerative-Clustering/README.md

 - class_definitions contain 2 class definitions and one function used for class methods
 - functional_functions include the main clustering functions
 - utility_functions include functions used for functional_functions

+- To run, download modules, open main.py and execute